edxmorgan/diff_uv/README.md

 This makes it possible to solve for gradients, hessians and jacobians using [casadi](https://web.casadi.org/).
 Through casadi, the dynamics can be interfaced with state-of-the-art codes such as SUNDIALS, IPOPT, FATROP etc for integration and optimisation.
 It is also possible to do code generation to be used from C++, Python or Matlab/Octave.

+Differentiable models are essential in underwater robotics as they enable efficient optimization, learning, and control.
+They allow for gradient-based optimization in control tasks, learning and adaptation, sensor Fusion and estimation, and support real-time decision-making with Model Predictive Control (MPC).
+Differentiable models also enable faster simulations and more efficient analysis of complex, nonlinear underwater dynamics.

 The following assumptions have been made for the dynamics of the underwater vehicle model: